Special Occasions

 “Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh.”

-Understanding: Just as nature signals seasons, God gives signs to awaken our faith and readiness.
+In plain words: Just as nature signals seasons, God gives signs to awaken our faith and readiness.

 Questions people ask about this topic